Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

-\textbf{Distributed representation of a tree-restricted shortcut:} Before we proceed to describe algorithms for shortcut routing and construction, we quickly specify here more precisely how a shortcut is represented distributedly, i.e., what information regarding the shortcut any node is supposed to know in order to make the various routing algorithms on top of a shortcut efficient.

-Formally, we say that a $T$-restricted shortcut $\mathcal{H}$ is computed when each node $v$ knows \begin{enumRomanHor}\item $T$-depth each of its neighbors and itself \item subset of incident edges that are tree edges of $T$ \item all the part IDs that can use $v$'s parent edge as well as the depth of their respective block component root\end{enumRomanHor}.
-For the sake of clarity, the described construction algorithms do not go into details about the computation of each of those properties.
-However, they can be easily augmented to compute them explicitly.

-\subsection{Shortcuts on Genus-Bounded and Planar Graphs}
+\subsection{Shortcuts on genus-bounded and planar graphs}

+We say that a graph \textbf{admits} tree-restricted shortcuts if there always exists good tree-restricted shortcuts, even with respect to an adversarially chosen set of parts and spanning tree $T$ (of low depth). \begin{definition} A graph $G = (V, E_G)$ of diameter $D$ \textbf{admits} tree-restricted shortcuts of congestion $c$ and block parameter $b$ if for each spanning tree $T$ of depth $O(D)$ and each set of disjoint and connected parts $\mathcal{P} = (P_i \subseteq V)_{i=1}^N$ there exists a $T$-restricted shortcut of congestion $c$ and block parameter $b$. \end{definition}

-Tree-restricted shortcuts are particularly useful on genus-bounded (\eg planar) graphs.
-In particular, we can reinterpret the low-congestion result of Haeupler and Ghaffari~\cite{gh2016lowcongestion} using our notation. \begin{theorem}[Haeupler and Ghaffari~\cite{gh2016lowcongestion}] Let $G$ be a graph with genus $g$ and diameter $D$, and let $T$ be any tree with depth $D$ (\eg BFS tree).
-There exists a $T$-restricted shortcut with congestion $O(gD \log D)$ and block parameter $O(\log D)$. \end{theorem}
+Tree-restricted shortcuts are particularly useful on genus-bounded (e.g., planar) graphs.
+In particular, we can reinterpret the low-congestion result of Haeupler and Ghaffari~\cite{gh2016lowcongestion} using our notation. \begin{theorem*}[Haeupler and Ghaffari~\cite{gh2016lowcongestion}] Genus-$g$ graphs admit tree-restricted shortcuts with congestion $O(gD \log D)$ and block parameter $O(\log D)$. \end{theorem*}

-The paper originally also provided a $O(D \log D)$ upper bound on the dilation of the shortcut.
-However, this bound can be implicitly recovered from \Cref{lemma:diameter-of-shortcut-with-b-blocks} and block parameter $O(\log D)$.
-Note that the Theorem proves only the existence of such shortcuts.
+We note that the paper~\cite{gh2016lowcongestion} proves the analogous claim about general shortcuts and does not explicitly talk about tree-restricted shortcuts.
+However, their proof implicitly argues precisely about the congestion and block parameter of tree-restricted shortcuts without explicitly referring to them.
+In particular, their $O(D \log D)$ dilation bound is implicitly derived by arguing about the block parameter being $O(\log D)$ and using \Cref{lemma:diameter-of-shortcut-with-b-blocks}.
+However, note that their theorem proves only the existence of such shortcuts.
 While the original paper does describe an algorithm that can in principle be used to compute them, it requires an embedding of $G$ on a surface of genus $g$.
-It is an open problem to compute such an embedding efficiently in the CONGEST model~\cite{gh2016lowcongestion}.
+It is an open problem to compute such an embedding efficiently in the CONGEST model.